UK Investment Statistics 2026

 How Many People Invest in the UK?

-35% of UK adults currently hold investments (excluding property-only investors), according to the FCA's Financial Lives Survey 2024, published May 2025.
-This represents approximately 19 million people — down 2 percentage points from 37% in 2022.
+35% of UK adults hold investments — 19 million people investing (excluding property-only investors), according to the FCA's Financial Lives Survey 2024 (published May 2025).
+This is down 2 percentage points from 2022.

 | Investment Type | % of UK Adults | Est. Holders |